aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/02_arithmetics.md

 LOAD AS "@rho0nuc:1/$0 * $1" ID hirsh
 SUM hirsh
 ~~~
-calculates the Hirshfeld charge.
+calculates the Hirshfeld charge (although it is probably more
+convenient to use the [HIRSHFELD](/critic2/manual/misc/#c2-hirshfeld)
+keyword.
 Structural variables are also useful
 in molecules in combination with the
 [MOLCALC](/critic2/manual/misc/#c2-molcalc)
 keyword.
 For instance, to calculate the dipole moment of a neutral